Shindd9908/Flutter_OCR_Bill_Scanner/README.md

 Camera: To capture images and perform OCR on them.
 Storage: To save the captured images temporarily during the OCR process.

+**Note:**

+Ensure that the application is used for scanning bills in the Vietnamese format.

 ## Known Issues
 List any known issues or limitations of the app, if any.